dmc3152/iot-ui/README.md

-# iot-ui
+# Summer Practicum UI Repository
 This is a repository for the front end portion of my Summer Practicum project.
+This application is built with Angular.